-DT-5 Council shall undertake a Parking Capacity Study and explore tools like wayfinding and signage to assist in the effective use of the existing supply of parking.
+DT-5 Council shall explore tools like wayfinding and signage to assist in the effective use of the existing supply of parking.

 DT-6 Council shall explore capital investment strategies to upgrade and redesign the Downtown Square as directed by the Town Square Renewal Proposal produced by Trace Consulting Group.